PHILOSOPHY

 Since then the duo has designed dozens of residences as well as a lot of restaurants, retail shops, exhibits, workspaces, and private clubs.
 They’ve written a couple of books and hundreds of articles along the way and have garnered a fair share of awards and accolades, including their induction into the New England Design Hall of Fame in 2009.

-We work with an extraordinary team:
+The studio has an extraordinary team:

 Quin Robertson came to Boston in 2000 to study film at Emerson College.
 Finding that dressing sets was more thrilling than checking apertures and splicing film, she transitioned to styling, then visual merchandising, ultimately landing on her true love—interior design.
 She cut her chops working for designer Jimmy Stanton in Atlanta before moving back to Boston and joining C+J Katz Studio in 2009.
 Since then, Quin has been the Project Manager for the Essex County Guest House, the Graphic, and the West Canton Street Townhouse to name just a few.
 In September 2021, Quin became a Senior Designer at the studio.
 She lives in Milton with her husband Travis, daughter Welby, and their two Great Danes.

 Shane O'Brien joined the studio in 2012 when he was a graduate student at the Boston Architectural College.
 He received a Master of Architecture degree in 2016.
 He has been the Project Manager for a diverse array of projects including the Library Bar at The Country Club in Brookline, the Gold Bar at Menton, Spark Capital's New York and Boston offices, Longwood Cricket Club, and many residences.
 Shane was named Senior Designer in September 2021.
+For the past five years, he has been teaching an innovative studio at the BAC—using universal design to provoke excellent architectural solutions.

 Christine Nolan joined the studio in 2021 after working with several non-profit arts organizations in Boston and Pittsburgh.
 Christine holds a Bachelor of Arts in Studio Art and French from the University of Mary Washington in her home state of Virginia, as well as a Master of Arts Management from Carnegie Mellon University.
 Most recently, she completed a certificate in Interior Design at Boston Architectural College.